Sambizanga: More about Sambizanga

 Sambizanga is a district in the North of Luanda.
 Its name comes from the words samba and zanga from the Kimbundu language that can also be traced backed to a dance similar to capoeira called where people would fight and compete a lot hence its name.
 If not the most important, Sambizanga was one of the most important and iconic neighborhoods in Luanda.
 It matched the importance of Soweto in South Africa, Harare in Zimbabwe and lots of other historic places like the neighborhoods in Accra Ghana.
 Sambizanga was not only important in a cultural way but also in a strategic way for the revolutionary movements who wanted to fight against colonialism.
 It was in Sambizanga that they all started seen as it could harbour, transition and mobilize everything and everybody to create its own dynamic.
-It was also in Sambizanga where the first Cape-Verdean, São-Tomé and Congolese immigrants arrived.
+It was also in Sambizanga that the first Cape-Verdean, São-Tomé and Congolese immigrants arrived.
 It was regarded as a "Bairro" that had a little bit of everything, and that was brought by its youth who was dedicated to sports, studies and music.

-It was in Sambizanga where emblematic figures like José Eduardo dos Santos were born and grew up to become some of the most important Angolans in history.
+Angola’s second President José Eduardo dos Santos (in office from to 2017) was born in Sambizanga.